ray-project/ray/doc/source/using-ray-on-a-cluster.rst

 Clusters managed by Slurm may require that Ray is initialized as a part of the submitted job.
 This can be done by using `srun` within the submitted script.

-To prevent slurm from automatically killing the background ray processes when srun completes, secondary scripts can be run which remain open until the experiment is complete.
+To prevent Slurm from automatically killing the background ray processes when ``srun`` completes, secondary scripts can be run which remain open until the experiment is complete.
 For example:

 .. code-block:: bash